vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The range of IP addresses that additional bridge networks can use when container application developers use `docker network create` to create new bridge networks.
 If you do not specify the `bridge-network-range` option, the IP range for bridge networks is 172.16.0.0/12.

 When you specify the bridge network IP range, you specify the IP range as a CIDR.
 The smallest subnet that you can specify is /16.
+If you specify an invalid value for `--bridge-network-range`, `vic-machine create` fails with an error.

 <pre>--bridge-network-range 192.168.100.0/16</pre>